webplatform/docs/tutorials/mobile_opt_and_perf/index.md

 A similar setting for Chrome is also available in the <code>about:flags</code> “Composited render layer borders”.

-Another great way to see the composited layers is to view the [http://www.webkit.org/blog-files/leaves/">WebKit falling leaves demo] while this mod is applied.
+Another great way to see the composited layers is to view the [http://www.webkit.org/blog-files/leaves/ WebKit falling leaves demo] while this mod is applied.

 <figure>
   <img src="/static/images/screenshots/optimizing-and-performance/composited-leaves.png" width="300" alt="Composited Leaves" title="Composited Leaves Demo">